nstockton/mushclient-mume/README.md

 * affect  --  Prints a list of spells and other things the player is affected by.
 * age  --  Prints the character's age.
 * align  --  Prints the character's alignment.
+* autokick  --  Toggle automatic kicking when something is incapacitated on or off (defaults to off).
 * bc[number]  --  Butcher number.corpse.
 * belt  --  Switch the belt the character is currently wearing with the one in the character's pack.
 * bpack  --  Switch the boots that the character is currently wearing with the ones in the character's pack.